jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica.md

 draft = false
 +++

 I recently spent a day debugging one of those wonderfully frustrating monitoring issues that makes you question everything you know about databases.
-What followed was a technical rabbit hole that led to some interesting discoveries about how PostgreSQL delayed replicas work and why they're basically designed to drive monitoring systems into complete chaos.
+What followed was a technical rabbit hole that led to some interesting discoveries about how PostgreSQL delayed replicas work.

 ## The Problem